 - 2 stalks of green onion

-- a few pieces of cilantro (stems and all)
+- A few pieces of cilantro (for garnish

 1. Add your washed + cut cauliflower to a food processor.
 Process until the cauliflower is bite-sized (add in a few handfuls at a time).